vamshidhar-thonti/React/README.md

 ## Deploying the site to netlify

 - Use `CI= yran build` command to enable CI feature with github and netlify
-- Redirects on a specific route doesn't happen on refresh in netlify, to fix it, create a new file with name `_redirects` and add the following code `/* /index.html 200`, which means that whenever a refresh request hits the server with a route in the URL, netlify automatically routes it index.html and further renders the given route's page.
+- Redirects on a specific route doesn't happen on refresh in netlify, to fix it, create a new file with name `_redirects` in the `public` folder and add the following code `/* /index.html 200`, which means that whenever a refresh request hits the server with a route in the URL, netlify automatically routes it index.html and further renders the given route's page.